kbmackenzie/JSONBossDialogue/README.md

 All custom dialogue can only be one line, regardless of how many lines there normally in the corresponding original dialogue.
 I'm sorry, but it's simpler that way.
 I may add support for multiple lines eventually, though!

 You can leave as many fields empty as you wish.
 If a field is empty, the mod will let the game play the regular dialogue for the corresponding part.
+However, **DO NOT erase any of the fields.** Doing so WILL cause an error.

 And here's an explanation of each field and the dialogue lines they replace: